 Spravato isn’t exactly the same as ketamine, but it has shown some positive results for depression.
 It’s a nasal spray containing a drug called esketamine, the S enantiomer of ketamine.

 You can pick up your Spravato prescription in the pharmacy connected to Avesta Ketamine and Wellness before using it under the guidance of your provider.
-They monitor you for two hours in the office after you use it, this is the recommendation from the drug manufacturer.
+We monitor you for two hours in the office after you use it, this is the recommendation from the drug manufacturer.